rega-cev/virulign-tutorial/test1.md

 From this evaluation, it can be observed that VIRULIGN is able to handle insertions and deletions without disrupting the reading frame and resulting in the absence of stop codons within the alignment, while maintaining quality of the alignment.
-Figure \[fig:compare\] visualises a selected window from constructed alignments to illustrate the codon-correctness of VIRULIGN.
+Figure below visualises a selected window from constructed alignments to illustrate the codon-correctness of VIRULIGN.
 We recorded the time needed for each alignment construction (Table below).
 (Performed on a 3.6 GHz Intel Core i7 CPU with 12 GB of RAM, where each application had access to 1 CPU core.)
 This evaluation